LONDON’S MARKET HOTSPOT | Sharon Henry

 We moseyed toward the lock and river, still munching our generously sized pancakes, and peered down on romantics being serenaded onboard a punt boat.
 The boatman seemed to be having trouble building up momentum and the singer sounded slightly off-key, but hey, the ‘punters’ looked happy.

-International Street Food
+Camden Market Street Food

 Unfortunately still full and belching from our pancakes, we wandered around the West Yard breathing in the delicious smells.
 Camden Lock’s Global Kitchen is famed for producing foodie delights from Malaysia, Brazil, the Deep South, Italy, Ethiopia and a host of other faraway countries.
 The market is also known for being good value, ie cheap, but we thought the prices a little steep at an average of £7 for take-a-way street food.
 Perhaps we were still in South East Asia pricing mode.
 But, perhaps not, as we overheard a guy quietly singing to his girlfriend, ‘money-money-money’, in reference to the prices.